-Budget changes can be requested at any time during your grant to post award, however, the general guideline is only 10% of the total grant can be shifted between budget lines without having to receive permission from the rewarding agency.
-Example 1 A grant totaling $100,000 can shift up to $10,000 from supplies & expense to salary & fringe.
-However, to move more permission is needed from the rewarding agency.
-Please keep in mind this is only the general guideline and some grants come with stricter restrictions that may require permission before shifting any budget amount.
+Budget changes can be requested at any time during your grant, by contacting Financial Services grant office, however, the general guideline is only 10% of the total grant can be shifted between budget lines without having to receive permission from the rewarding agency.
+Example 1: A grant totaling $100,000 can shift up to $10,000 from supplies & services to salary & fringe.
+However, to move more, permission is needed from the rewarding agency.
+Please keep in mind this is only the general guideline and some grants have stricter restrictions that may require permission before shifting any budget amount.

 What are indirects?

-Indirects are a dollar amount that is charged when allowed on grants to cover incidentals that are hard to figure for each individual grant, such as electricity, on a monthly basis.
+Indirects are administrative charges on grants (when allowed) to cover incidentals that are hard to estimate for each individual grant, such as space usages, electricity, etc. on a monthly basis.
 Typically it is a percentage of either total direct costs or total salary and fringe.
-At the end of the grant year the earned indirects are distributed once all required items such as the annual report are complete.
+At the end of the grant year the indirects charged are distributed once all radministrative items such as the annual report or final report are complete.